Skip to main content

 Assay does not use an LLM at runtime.
 The runner is deterministic: parse the spec, match the regex, execute the binding, assert.
 A behavioral spec that sometimes passes and sometimes does not, depending on which model variant happened to answer, is not a spec.

 LLMs are very welcome on the authoring side — drafting .assay files from legacy source is a great agent task, and the handbook has explicit guidance for coding agents about how to do that without inventing behavior.
+But the green/red signal at the end has to come from a deterministic runner, or it is not really a signal.

-How we'd use them on a real project
+How you use them on a project

 In practice, the first day of a legacy rewrite looks something like this:

---phase c1to get the system in context.
-Discuss the actors and external systems with the client — this alone surfaces "wait, who is the Admin role?" conversations that would otherwise happen three months in. - Run
+1. Clone the repo.
+Run Surveyor with --phase c1 to get the system in context.
+Discuss the actors and external systems with the client — this alone surfaces "wait, who is the Admin role?" conversations that would otherwise happen three months in.

---phase c3per container.
-By the end you have aworkspace.dslthat is, for the first time in the project's history, an accurate picture of what is deployed. - Pick the highest-risk bounded context.
-Read the legacy source.
-Draft
+3. Run --phase c3 per container.
+By the end you have a workspace.dsl that is, for the first time in the project's history, an accurate picture of what is deployed.

-.assayspecs for its behavior.
-Write a legacy binding.
-Run it.
-Iterate until green. - Repeat per context, in priority order, until coverage is good enough to start the rewrite.
+5. Repeat per context, in priority order, until coverage is good enough to start the rewrite.

-- Build the new system, one bounded context at a time, with
+6. Build the new system, one bounded context at a time, with targets/new/ bindings going green as each context comes online.

+The thing both tools are optimized for is the same: making the work legible.
+A legacy rewrite is a long project with shifting personnel and a nervous client.
 Both Surveyor and Assay produce artifacts — a workspace.dsl and a directory of .assay files — that survive turnover, show progress, and that the client can actually read.